jncc/eodh-datacube/docs/datacube_machine.md

         db_username: <username>
         db_password: <password>

-6. Create an `ingest.sh` executable bash script in the `/data/scripts` folder to make running more convenient, with contents like so:
+7. Create a helper script called `ingest.sh` in the `/data/scripts` folder to make running more convenient, with contents like so:

         START_DATE=$1
         END_DATE=$2